EHMC 2026 Conference Programme

 Mr Amadeu Arnau, Fundació Assistencial Mutua Terrassa, Spain - Towards a data-driven learning healthcare system: progress from the Netherlands heart registration (ID 90)

-Dr Dennis van Veghel, Netherlands Heart Registration, the Netherlands - The outpatient clinic of the future: lessons from practice in the Netherlands (ID 144)
+Dr Saskia Houterman, Netherlands Heart Registration, The Netherlands - The outpatient clinic of the future: Lessons from practice in the Netherlands (ID 144)

-Mr Yeşim Türkoğlu, İstanbul Okan University, Turkey - Advancing the digital transformation of the Catalan central balance sheet office (ID 331)
+Mr Yeşim Türkoğlu, İstanbul Okan University, Türkiye - Advancing the digital transformation of the Catalan central balance sheet office (ID 331)

-Mr Marc Miró, Agència de Qualitat i Avaluació Sanitàries de Catalunya, Spain - Digital optimization of operating rooms: a data-driven model for efficiency, safety, and transparency (ID 382)
+Mr Marc Miró, Agència de Qualitat i Avaluació Sanitàries de Catalunya (AQuAS), Spain - Digital optimisation of operating rooms: a data-driven model for efficiency, safety, and transparency (ID 382)

 Dr Claudio Trotti, Centro Ortopedico di Quadrante (COQ), Italy